hyperledger-gerrit-archive/fabric-test/tools/PTE/README.md

 ## Creating a local Fabric network
-- If you do not yet have the Fabric docker images in your local docker registry, please either build them from Fabric source or download them from dockerhub.
+Prequisite: If you do not yet have the Fabric docker images in your local docker registry, please either build them from Fabric source or download them from dockerhub.
     - `cd $GOPATH/src/github.com/hyperledger/fabric-test/fabric/examples/e2e_cli/`
     - `sh ./download-dockerimages.sh -c x86_64-1.0.0 -f x86_64-1.0.0`
+Here are two ways to create a local netork:
-- If you do not have an existing network already, you can start a network using the Fabric e2e example:
+- Using the Fabric e2e example:
     - `cd $GOPATH/src/github.com/hyperledger/fabric-test/fabric/examples/e2e_cli/`
     - Edit `network_setup.sh`